-Check out these other interviews with law enforcement personnel!
+Check out these interviews with law enforcement personnel!

 - Lamoille County Sheriff Roger Marcoux